whatsupmailbox/whatsupmailbox.github.io/_posts/2015-09-10-Box-Of-Style-Rachel-Zoe-Subscription-Fall-2015-Review-Coupon.md

 <br>

 <p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> Wow, wow and wow.
 That pretty much sums up my thoughts on this box.
 Every single item matches my fashion style and needs.
 Eh-ve-ri-thing to the tee!
 I think this has got to be the best box ever and this is only the third one they've released so far.
 Amazing.
-I predict better and greater things to come and Rachel Zoe, you're AH-MAZING!
-Please continue to curate as well as you do and I am a loyal subscriber FOR LIFE!</p>
+The value is well over $300 and I only paid $100 for this box.
+If you're into fashion, well then this subscription is for you and it's gotta be the best one out there in terms of value.
+I sincerely can't wait for the Winter box!</p>

-<p>The FALL 2015 box is sold out, but if you're interested in subscribing, I totally recommend <a href="http://fbuy.me/cJCZ1" target="_blank"><big>subscribing now</big></a> to get your hands on the Winter 2015 box before it gets sold out as well!
+<p>The FALL 2015 box is sold out, but if you're interested in this box, I totally recommend <a href="http://fbuy.me/cJCZ1" target="_blank"><big>subscribing now</big></a> to get your hands on the Winter 2015 box before it gets sold out as well!
 And if you <a href="http://fbuy.me/cJCZ1" target="_blank">purchase through this link</a> you'll get <big>$10 OFF</big> your first box, that's a deal!</p>

 <br>